Am I Ready To Fall In Love And Start A Relationship?

 You love yourself and are ready for a relationship

-Perhaps the most important sign that you’re ready for love is that you love yourself.
+Perhaps the most important sign that you’re ready to fall in love is that you love yourself.
 You may not feel ready to love someone else until you learn to love yourself.
 Loving yourself as a whole person and being comfortable in your own skin can mean seeing yourself honestly, being confident, compassionate, and forgiving to yourself, and being respectful of your own boundaries and time.

 Starting from a positive space may matter because it can make it easier to love someone and continue a healthy, long-lasting relationship with them.
 When you feel good about yourself, you may know your self-worth.
 You may be in touch with the things that make you happy, feel you don't need another person to fulfill you, and believe that love will come in its own time.